lostintangent/gistpad/README.md

   - `markdown` _(default)_: the `Markdown` format is used for the image markup, e.g. `![image](link)`.
   - `html`: the `HTML` format is used for the image markup, e.g. `<img src="link" />`.

+* `GistPad > Playground: Include Markup` - Specifies whether to include a markup file (`index.html`) when creating new web playgrounds.

+* `GistPad > Playground: Include Stylesheet` - Specifies whether to include a stylesheet file (`index.css`) when creating new web playgrounds.

-* `GistPad: Playground Script Language` - Specifies the default scripting language to use when creating new web playgrounds.
+* `GistPad > Playground: Script Language` - Specifies the default scripting language to use when creating new web playgrounds.
 Can be set to one of the following values:

   - `javascript` _(default)_: Will result in an `index.js` file being created whenever you create a new web playground.
   - `typescript`: Will result in an `index.ts` file being created whenever you create a new web playground.